Akachukwu893331/Digital-Attendance/README.md

-# Digital Attendance System
+# Digital Attendance System     webLink:

 A modern, web-based **attendance system** with **real-time face recognition**, designed for schools, offices, or training centers.
 Built with **Python, Flask, OpenCV, and Bootstrap**, this system automates attendance tracking and ensures accurate session management.

----

 ## 🌟 Features